Do you dream of being your own boss but don’t think you have enough startup capital? Starting a business is more affordable than ever.

 Are You a Small Business Owner Interested in Winning $25,000?

-Entrepreneurs who want to win $25,000 have the opportunity to do so by entering Mastercard’s Grow Your Biz Contest.
-To enter the Grow Your Biz Contest, small business owners must answer the simple question, “How will you grow your small business?” by submitting a video up to 1 minute long online explaining how they could use $25,000 to improve an existing business.
-Four finalists will pitch their business to the Grow Your Biz Panel in New York City on 11/8/18 for the opportunity to win $25,000, in addition to industry-expert consultation.
-Learn more at www.growyourbizcontest.com.
+Entrepreneurs who want to win $25,000 have the opportunity to do so by entering the Mastercard Grow Your Biz Contest, in association with Bank of America.
+To enter the Grow Your Biz Contest, small business owners must answer the simple question, “How would $25,000 help your business grow?” by submitting a video up to 1 minute long online explaining how they could use $25,000 to improve an existing business*.
+Four finalists will pitch their business to the Grow Your Biz Panel in New York City on 11/14/2019 for the chance to win $25,000, in addition to an industry-expert consultation.
+Learn more at www.growyourbizcontest.com

 About Rieva Lesonsky